VSeitz/database-mapper/README.md

 ## Use cases

-Large teams working on big projects with frequently changing database models
+Teams working on projects with frequently changing database models